Matagi: Present-day Matagi

 The Matagi live in small hamlets of the mountain beech forests of Tōhoku and engage in agriculture during the planting and harvest season.
 In the winter and early spring, they form hunting bands that spend weeks at a time in the forest.

 In the modern day, some Matagi have come into conflict with environmental activists, due to concerns over deforestation and the depletion of certain animal species.
 The Matagi no longer hunt the Japanese serow, which is protected, but continue to hunt bear by special license.

 Literary references

 Matagi are referenced and described in the biographical novel Dog Man: An Uncommon Life on a Faraway Mountain by Martha Sherrill, alongside descriptions of a real modern day Matagi named Uesugi, who was a friend of the main characters who helped preserve the Akita breed of dog, which they used extensively for hunting.

 Matagi figure as primary characters in the novel, The Girl with the Face of the Moon by Ellis Amdur.

 In the manga series Golden Kamuy a Matagi hunter named Tanigaki Genjirou is prominently featured, as well as Ainu culture in general.
+My Deer Friend Nokotan also features a Matagi character named Souichirou Kumatori who attempts to hunt the main character, a deer, for a procession of a local festival in his hometown in Hokkaido.

+The main character, Hitomi, of the comic book series with the same name by HS Take and Isabella Mazantini is said to be a Matagi.